Tinberg/globetrotter/README.md

 maybe use api fetch username a single file and add it to each html as its used almost on any page

-check if the all post have a max of 100 posts